fufjvnvnf/EnrollBot/README.md

 User of this script need to have all his desired classes put in the student center shopping cart manually before running the script.
 It is also recommneded that the user does not modify the shopping cart during the running of the script.

+# Version & Libraries

+Be sure to run in python3 and install BeautifulSoup4 & requests libraries.

 # User Manual